Charlzk05/Image-Resizer/README.md

 # Charlzk05 Image Resizer
-- A simple image resizer with sharp js
+- A simple image resizer made using express js and sharp js